nopnop2002/Arduino-ESPAT-TCP/README.md

 OK
 ```

-If you want to change the AP, run the following command again.
+If you want to change the AP, execute the following command again.
 ```
 AT+CWJAP="New AP's SSID","New AP's password"
 WIFI CONNECTED